NOTE: Winners have been selected and will be announced on April 10!

 His work with the Artists Collective Of New Jersey has taken him into Juvenile Detention Centers and other community organizations in New Jersey.
 Telling Our Stories – an Oral History Project with Newark Seniors of Navada Street continues in its’ second year sponsored by Playwrights Theater Of New Jeresy’s Education Department.
 Mr. Wilson is coordinating this project with the Mayor’s Office Of Newark.
 Biographical references have appeared in Who’s Who In America; The International Registry Of Distinguished Leadership; and Who’s Who In the World over the last decade.
 He is currently working on his first spoken word CD also titled Unfinished Screams with legendary mbira musician Kevin Hylton.

 The submission form is located at the bottom of this page.
-Submission for the 2016-17 contest closed on December 1, 2016.
 The submission form is currently inactive.
 We will open submissions for 2017-18 in May 2017.

 If you are experiencing problems with the website, or have questions about the program contact: